-The vaginal ring is a form of female contraception.
+The vaginal ring is a form of contraception.
 This page explains how the vaginal ring works and tells you how to use it.

 What is a vaginal ring?